ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 request proposing it.
 These reuse requirements guarantee that both HTTP/3 endpoints have a consistent view of the session ID space.

-The Session ID is a hop-by-hop property: if Http3Transport is proxied, the same session can have different IDs from the client's and server's perspective.
+The Session ID is a hop-by-hop property: if WebTransport is proxied, the same session can have different IDs from the client's and server's perspective.
 Because of that, session IDs SHOULD NOT be exposed to the application.